Hardness and Approximation of Minimum Convex Partition: Open problems

-It would be interesting to have approximation algorithms for MCP and CPNCS with better ratio than $\mathcal{O}(\sqrt{n}\log n)$.
-Conversely, one could try to prove better inapproximability results, for instance APX-hardness.
-It would also be nice to determine the worst-case approximation ratio of the greedy algorithm for CPNCS.
-A natural question to ask for MCP is whether it is fixed-parameter tractable in the number of faces in an optimal convex partition.
-This question only makes sense when having several points on a line is allowed, since otherwise the minimum number of convex faces is linear in the number of inner points.
+A natural question is to ask whether MCP is FPT with respect to the number of faces in an optimal convex partition, as we have only shown a constant-approximation FPT algorithm.
+This question only makes sense when having several points on a line is allowed, since otherwise the minimum number of convex faces is linear in the number of inner points, and then the answer is known~\cite{grantson2004fixed}.